surajneupane55/React-on-Rails-API-guide/index.md

 ```

-Finally we have successfully build an json api deployed it to heroku cloud and it is ready to serve our React application.
+Finally we have successfully built an JSON API deployed it to Heroku cloud and it is ready to serve our React application.

 # The new world of React